marcowhite/quizappDRF/README.md

 go to api/quiz/ to get all quizes

-go to api/quiz/q/(name of quiz) to get all questions related to quiz
+go to api/quiz/q/(name of quiz) to get all questions and answers related to quiz

 quizresults api in progress